 Stunning landscapes, diverse wildlife, dramatic mountain ranges and attractive beaches make South Africa a very inviting holiday destination.
-The country is a melting pot of a great diversity of cultures which is why it’s also named ‘The Rainbow Nation’.
-This cultural mix has had a strong influence on South African food.
-Local African dishes have been mixed .
-All in all, I can say that South Africa has amazing cuisine, with lot’s of variations, flavours as well as a rich diversity in the ways of preparation of these dishes.
+The country is also a melting pot of a great diversity of cultures which is why it’s fondly nicknamed ‘The Rainbow Nation’, and it’s this cultural diversity which has had a very strong influence on South African food over the centuries.
+This in turn has given traditional South African dishes very unique and interesting flavours.

-When in South Africa there are many dishes one should try.
-However, there are a few that will stand out and which you will really need to try before leaving the country.
+When visiting South Africa there are many traditional food dishes one should try, however, there are a few that will stand out and which you will really need to try before you go home.

 Bunny Chow originates from Durban, which is on the east coast of South Africa.
 It was created by the large Indian immigrant population in the Durban area and served for lunch.
-It is a hollowed out quarter or half loaf of bread filled up with a tasty Indian curry made from beans or meat (mutton, beef or chicken).
+A Bunny Chow has nothing to do with a rabbit but consists of a hollowed out quarter or half loaf of bread filled up with a tasty Indian curry made from beans or meat (mutton, beef or chicken).
 The bread is used as a dish to hold the curry, which is then broken off into small pieces and used to dip in the curry.

-Nowadays, Bunny Chow has become popular around the country as street food, and is even booming in the United Kingdom.
+Nowadays, Bunny Chow has become very popular around South Africa as a staple food of the country and is even booming in the United Kingdom.

+Potjiekos is another traditional and popular South African food.
 Potjiekos means ‘food out of a pot’, or just ‘pot food’.
-It is a stew cooked in layers, not stirred, in a three legged cast iron pot over an open fire.
+It is a stew cooked in layers but not stirred in a three legged cast iron pot over an open fire.
 The whole idea of this way of preparation is slow cooking.
 Potjiekos may take up to three hours to cook and sometimes even more, depending on the meat one is using, and the size of the pot.
-One single pot can be big enough to feed up to 200 people and take 24 hours to cook.
+One single pot can be big enough to feed up to 100 people and take 24 hours to cook.

 Any type of meat, fish or vegetables can be used for this dish.
 It’s a fun way of cooking, where everyone sits around the fire and pot, and has a drink, or 2 or 3, until the food is ready.

-I love cooking in a potjiepot, since there is so much opportunity for variation and so many flavours one can try out.
-It’s a very relaxing way of cooking where everyone enjoys the aromas coming off the pot while socialising and having a drink together.
+I love cooking in a potjie pot since there is so much opportunity for variation and so many flavours one can try out.
+It’s a very relaxing way of cooking where everyone enjoys the aromas coming out the pot while socialising and having a drink together.

 A braai is the South African answer to a barbecue.
-However, it’s more than just grilling on coals, it’s a way of life.
-Every South African loves to braai, it’s a very social activity with some rules.
+However, it’s more than just grilling on coals, a South African braai is a way of life.
+Almost every South African loves to braai, it’s a very social activity, but you need to beware that the whole ritual comes with some rules.

-Generally, the men are in charge of the braai and all gather around the fire, while the woman are preparing the rest of the food in the kitchen.
-Any type of meat can be used, Boerewors, beef, pork, game meat and lamb.
+Generally, the men are in charge of the braai and all gather around the fire, while the women are preparing the rest of the food in the kitchen.
+Any type of meat can be used; boerewors, beef steak, pork chops, game meat/venison and lamb.
 Very nice on any braai is Karoo Lamb, which has a very authentic South African flavour.

 It’s so popular that they even proclaimed a National Braai Day on the 24th of September, claiming every South African should braai on that day.
 (Heritage Day)

 Snoek is a fish that is caught off the coast of the Western and Eastern Cape.
 It’s a type of snake mackerel and can be eaten in various ways.
-Fresh Snoek however is perfect to braai on an open grill.
-The traditional way to prepare is with apricot jam or chutney and wrapped in aluminium foil.
-I also like it when it’s prepared with a mix of garlic butter, rosemary and lemon.
+Fresh Snoek fish however is perfect to braai on an open grill.
+The traditional way to prepare it is with apricot jam or chutney and wrapped in aluminium foil.
+It’s also common to grill the fish with a mix of garlic butter, rosemary and lemon.
 The fish has so much flavour and is really delicious to eat.

 Melktert or Milktart

-I’m not a fan of deserts at all.
-Most sweet flavours will not seduce my tastebuds.
-However, I will always accept a piece of Milktart.
+I’ll be honest, I’m not a fan of deserts at all.
+Most sweet flavours will not tantalise my tastebuds.
+However, I will always accept a piece of melktert or milk tart.
 It’s the Dutch answer to the traditional custard tart.
-It’s more milky sprinkled with lot’s of cinnamon.
+It’s more milky than the Dutch version and is sprinkled with lot’s of cinnamon.
 It’s really delicious.

 What was your most favourite South African dish?
 Which one would you definitely add to this list?